BraenaanV/Project-2/README.md

 # Project 2 - Task Assistant +

 ## Description
-This app was made using node.js running in the integrated terminal of VSCode.
-The purpose of creating this was to design a way to make quick and readable README's.
+This app was made with the intention of creating an easy task management system.
+Create tasks
-The running app will prompt the user to input answers throughout a series of several questions.
-We now have the information required to construct a readme file.
-This app compiles the responses and formats them into a finished markdown file.

 ## User Story
 AS A developer,
 I WANT a task management app,
-SO THAT can quickly create tasks to be completed and send myself email reminders
+SO THAT I can quickly create, manage and send Task email reminders

 ## Table of Contents